Inverse type II seesaw mechanism and its signature at the LHC and ILC: Neutrino masses and the rare lepton decay

-The ISS2 mechanism relates the three parameters, $v_\Delta$, $\mu$ and $M_\Delta$ through Eq.~(\ref{ISSequation}).
-The essence of the mechanism lies in the fact that lepton number is explicitly violated at low energy scale.
-In our work this happens in the scalar potential of the model through the trilinear term characterized by the $\mu$ parameter.
-The whole scheme will work if for a small $\mu$, neutrino masses at eV scale are generated.
-However, a small $\mu$ requires a small $M_\Delta$ in order to have $v_\Delta$ at eV scale.
-Nevertheless, the existence of the triplet $\Delta$ in a lepton number violating scenario leads to rare leptonic decays mediated by the charged scalars $\delta^+$ and $\delta^{++}$ engendered by the Eq.~(\ref{Yukawacoupling}).
+The Higgs triplet $\Delta$ leads to rare leptonic decays mediated by the charged scalars $H^+$ and $\delta^{++}$ engendered by the Eq.~(\ref{Yukawacoupling}).
 The more stringent of the rare decays is $\mu^-\rightarrow e^-+\gamma$ which occurs through a loop mediated by the charged scalars $\delta^{\pm\pm}$ and $H^+$.
 For the case of degeneracy among $H^+$ and $\delta^{\pm \pm}$, the branching ratio (BR) for this process is given by \cite{raredecay},